hananils/kirby-xslt/README.md

 -   Field support is limited to the core fields and a few additional fields we use ourselves.

 Contributions are always welcome.

+# License

+This plugin is provided freely under the [MIT license](LICENSE.md) by [hana+nils · Büro für Gestaltung](https://hananils.de).
+We create visual designs for digital and analog media.